 Dan Scorer, Head of Policy & Public Affairs at Mencap said:

-“This is not an end to austerity for people with a learning disability and their families. £650m for social care is a sticking plaster for a system that teeters on the edge of crisis.
+“This is not an end to austerity for people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. and their families. £650m for social care Social care means the services that give care and support to people who need it. is a sticking plaster for a system that teeters on the edge of crisis.
 Much larger sums are needed to prevent more people with a learning disability becoming isolated in their own homes and struggling to meaningfully take part in society.
-The government has started to listen on the huge problems with Universal Credit, but has done little to address the massive loss of financial support faced by disabled people due to disability premiums being abolished.
+The government The Government are the people who run the country.
+The Government decide how much tax people should pay and how things like the National Health Service (NHS) should work. has started to listen on the huge problems with Universal Credit, but has done little to address the massive loss of financial support faced by disabled people due to disability premiums being abolished.

 "We welcome the desperately needed, additional funding for the NHS.
 Some of this money can now be used to pay for the comprehensive training nurses and doctors need on learning disability, tackling the 1,200 avoidable deaths of people with a learning disability each year."